elementary/website/docs/code/getting-started.md

 1. Create a new folder inside of  "~/Projects" called "notifications-app"
 2. Create a file inside called ```notify-app.vala ```
 3. Re create the CMake folder and CMakeFiles.txt file If you don't remember how to, i recommend you go back to the [previous section](#building-and-installing-with-cmake).
 But you can also use the files from your previous projects, and modify it accordingly.
 4. Remember how to [make a .desktop file](#the-desktop-file)?
 Excellent!
-Well, make one once again for this project.
+Make one once again for this project.
 But since your app will be displaying applications, add `X-GNOME-UsesNotifications=true` to the end of the file.
 This is needed so your app's notification settings can automatically be handled by switchboard's notifications plug.

-### Gtk.Application {#gtk-application}
+## Gtk.Application {#gtk-application}
-Sadly, we can't just add a new notification right away.
+We can't just add a new notification right away.
 You are going to need your program to extend from the class Gtk.Application.
 Gtk.Application is a class that handles many important aspects of a Gtk app, it will also allow you to give your app some new features, one of them being notifications!
 If you want some more details about what else it can do, you can always check out [valadoc](http://valadoc.org/#!api=gtk+-3.0/Gtk.Application)

-##Writing your app! {#writing-your-app}
+###Writing your app {#writing-your-app}
 Now that you know what a Gtk.Application is, it's time to begin coding your app!
 Let's start with setting up the basic layout:

 	public class MyApp : Gtk.Application {

 		public MyApp () {
-			Object (application_id: "my.app",
+			Object (application_id: "notiy.app",
 			flags: ApplicationFlags.FLAGS_NONE);
 		}